 The hydroxyapatite toothpaste market has exploded in recent years, and quality varies significantly.
 We evaluated each product across five criteria:

-- Supporting ingredients — Xylitol, aloe vera, and other complementary ingredients can enhance effectiveness.
+- Supporting ingredients — Xylitol, aloe vera, flavoring agents, and other complementary ingredients affect who will tolerate a formula well.
 We also checked for common irritants like SLS (sodium lauryl sulfate).

 - Sensitivity support — Many people switch to nHAp specifically for sensitivity relief.
 We prioritized formulas with evidence-based sensitivity support.